Suppression rules

 A suppression rule is a set of criteria, consisting of a filter attribute paired with a value, used to filter findings by automatically archiving new findings that match the specified criteria.
 Suppression rules can be used to filter low-value findings, false positive findings, or threats you do not intend to act on, to make it easier to recognize the security threats with the most impact to your environment.

 After you create a suppression rule, new findings that match the criteria defined in the rule are automatically archived as long as the suppression rule is in place.
 You can use an existing filter to create a suppression rule or create a suppression rule from a new filter you define.
 You can configure suppression rules to suppress entire finding types, or define more granular filter criteria to suppress only specific instances of a particular finding type.
-Your suppression rules can be edited at any time.
+You can edit the suppression rules at any time.

-Suppressed findings are not sent to AWS Security Hub, Amazon S3, Detective, or CloudWatch, reducing finding noise level if you consume GuardDuty findings via Security Hub, a third-party SIEM, or other alerting and ticketing applications.
-If you've enabled GuardDuty Malware Protection, the suppressed GuardDuty findings won't initiate a malware scan.
+Suppressed findings are not sent to AWS Security Hub, Amazon Simple Storage Service, Amazon Detective, or Amazon EventBridge, reducing finding noise level if you consume GuardDuty findings via Security Hub, a third-party SIEM, or other alerting and ticketing applications.
+If you've enabled Malware Protection for EC2, the suppressed GuardDuty findings won't initiate a malware scan.

 GuardDuty continues to generate findings even when they match your suppression rules,